NuclearTalent/NuclearOQS2020/index.md

 # Training in Advanced Low-Energy Nuclear Theory

 ### Course 8.
 Atomic Nuclei as Open Quantum Systems: Unifying Nuclear Structure and Reactions
-Institute for Nuclear Theory (INT) at the University of Washington, Seattle, WA, June 22 to July 10, 2020
+Institute for Nuclear Theory (INT) at the University of Washington, Seattle, WA, June 22 to July 10, 2020.

+**Due to the COVID-19 epidemic, the school has been cancelled.
+We are hoping to reschedule it in the next couple of years.**

 ![Seattle](img_Seattle.jpg)